Kosmik123/Xarlabs/README.md

 The MeshRenderer, the gradient and the target object can be specified in the inspector.

+### Mesh Vertex Animation
+Organic movement of mesh vertices is achieved by using a custom shader created in Shadergraph named **Organic**.
+The materials of this shader can be configured with 3 properties:
+1. Color - color of the mesh.
+It's needed specifically for dynamic color changes of the mesh.
+2. Noise strenght - what distance from the default location can the vertices be moved.
+3. Speed - the speed of of changes.

 ## Description of the implementation
 ### Procedural Mesh
 The Procedural Mesh Creation system is based on two classes: (1) ProceduralMesh which is a component and (2) ProceduralMeshAsset which is an abstract class deriving from ScriptableObject class.
 Developers can define their own procedural meshes by extending ProceduralMeshAsset class and implementing `BuildMesh` method.